Enniskillen Royal Grammar School: Post-16

 Enniskillen Royal Grammar School offers AS and A2 Levels as post-16 qualifications.
 Options include: Art, Biology, Chemistry, Digital Technology, Economics, English Literature, Further Mathematics, French, Geography, German, Government and Politics, Health and Social Care, History, Life and Health Sciences, Mathematics, Moving Image Arts, Music, Nutrition and Food Science, Performing Arts, Physics, Religious Studies, Spanish, Sports Science and the Active Leisure Industry, and Technology and Design.A BTEC in Engineering is also offered.

 Sports

 Rowing and rugby are the biggest sports at Enniskillen Royal Grammar School.

 The school's rowing club has established itself as one of the top rowing clubs in all of the UK and Ireland.
 The club is based at the grounds of the school's Lough Shore site, at the Portora Boat House.
 Students from all schools in the local area are allowed to join the club.
 Around eight volunteers, supported by the head coach, coach the club.
 Two members of the coaching team, Derek Holland (Head coach) and Iain Kennedy, are former Olympians.

 On Friday 22 September 2017, the outstanding level of success achieved by the boat club was recognised in an event at Enniskillen Castle Museum where the Chairman of Fermanagh and Omagh District Council, Stephen McCann, presented the rowing coach, Derek Holland, with a trophy to mark the occasion.

-Houses

-The school houses are named after the four mountains visible from the Lough Shore site of the school.